CumulusNetworks/docs/content/version/cumulus-linux-321/Layer-Three/Redistribute-Neighbor.md

  - /display/CL321/Redistribute+Neighbor
  - /pages/viewpage.action?pageId=5127078
 pageID: 5127078
-product: Cumulus Linux
-version: 3.2.1
-imgData: cumulus-linux-321
-siteSlug: cumulus-linux-321
----
-*Redistribute neighbor* provides a mechanism for IP subnets to span racks without forcing the end hosts to run a routing protocol.
+---*Redistribute neighbor* provides a mechanism for IP subnets to span racks without forcing the end hosts to run a routing protocol.

 The fundamental premise behind redistribute neighbor is to announce